hanfengzhai/multiscale-graphene-fracture/README.md

-# Molecular dynamics simulation of thermal effect on graphene fracture
+# Multiscale mechanics of thermal gradient-coupled graphene fracture based on molecular simulations
 Source codes for study on thermal gradient effect on graphene crack propagation.